serradura/u-struct/README.md

 As you can see, the struct instantiation raised an error because all of the keywords arguments are required.

-But, if you need one or many optional arguments, you can use the `optional:` option to define them. e.g.
+If you need one or many optional arguments, you can use the `optional:` option to define them:

 ```ruby
 Person = Micro::Struct.new(:first_name, optional: :last_name)